breelong7/breelong7.github.io/README.md

 3. Become a mathmetician (even if you thought you really hated math!)
 4. Become a pilot, astronaut, or even a pro skateboarder!

 **_"That all sounds really cool.
-Where do I even begin?"_** Here are some tips for motivating yourself to keep a growth mindset top-of-mind
+Where do I even begin?"_** Here are some pro tips for motivating yourself to keep a growth mindset top-of-mind
 - Embrace a challenge
 - Gives yourself the positive recognition you deserve!
 - Be curious & keep an open mind